The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 Earning reward points for long-term travel takes time.
 We started accumulating points and churning early on, and while we used points for award travel on vacations before beginning our long-term travel in 2016, we started accumulating and stashing points years ago, knowing we’d be utilizing them heavily on our adventures.

 On top of creating a nest egg of points, we applied for several branded credit cards, one of those being the Hilton Ascend card.
 This particular card not only earned us extra points when paying for anything at a Hilton hotel, but also gave us Hilton Gold Status.
 However, we didn’t stop there, while we were abroad we did a status challenge to match our Hilton Gold Status to a Starwood Preferred Guest (SPG) Gold Status.
-Then, rather than settle with status matching SPG to Gold, we continued the challenge and achieved SPG Platinum Status.
+Then, rather than settle with status matching Hilton Gold to SPG to Gold, we continued the challenge and achieved SPG Platinum Status.
 We then turned around and matched SPG Platinum status with a variety of hotel brands, including the top status level at Hilton: Diamond.
 That match in 2017 gave us Diamond Status until March 2019, which we’ve since used extensively.

 As you might imagine, our long-term travel lifestyle really makes points/miles, airport lounge access (Priority Pass), and hotel status (Diamond Hilton, SPG/Marriott Platinum, etc.) lucrative for us.
-Especially since we're mobile consultants (IT and Project Management) and a comfortable and quiet work environment with fast and reliable internet is critical for staying productive.
+Especially since we're mobile consultants (IT and Project Management) and a comfortable and quiet work environment with fast and reliable internet are critical for staying productive.

 Note: Elite status in a rewards program isn’t always as lucrative as it seems.
 Most, if not all of the benefits aren’t guaranteed, and usually available at the discretion and availability of the hotel, airline, etc. Unless you're willing to advocate for yourself (and sometimes even then) this often results in a hit or miss of receiving elite status benefits.